MovingBlocks/legacy-website/_posts/2020-11-28-terasaturday-6.md

 ## 🐛 Bug Fixes 🐞

 🕹 You may enjoy this play-test video by _Lowricsec_ who gave the our May release a try.
 This has slipped our attention for 3 months, but here you go 🎮 Videos like these are a great source of both inspiration and new bugs to fix.
-It helps us to identify the issues that really affect the player, and we often also get some suggestion on how this might be fixed.
+It helps us to identify the issues that really affect the player, and we often also get some suggestions on how this might be fixed.

 <div align="center">
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/R3CozWpC3G0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 _@Niruandaleth_ and _@Skaldarnar_ took this as an opportunity to address some of those bugs.
 They tweaked the brightness at night, adjusted the player height and model scale, pushed the name tags back into place, and got rid of some bugs which crashed the game.
-Health regeneration was also fixed, so no more blocks reganing their health faster than you can hit 'em. _@DarkWeird_ also contributed here, investigating some networking issues to make the "Join Game" work smoothly again.
+Health regeneration was also fixed, so no more blocks regaining  their health faster than you can hit 'em. _@DarkWeird_ also contributed here, investigating some networking issues to make the "Join Game" work smoothly again.

 ![Brightness at Night]({{ site.baseurl }}/img/terasaturday/6/night-brightness.png)